kamerynjw/kamerynjw.github.io/teaching/2019/math655.md

 Textbook
 --------

 The "official" textbook for the course is Kunen's *Set Theory* (ISBN: 978-1-84890-050-9).
-As supplementary books I will reference Kanamori's *The Higher Infinite* (ISBN: 3-540-00384-3) and Jech's *Set Theory, 3rd ed.
+As supplementary books I will reference Kanamori's *The Higher Infinite* (ISBN: 3-540-00384-3) and Jech's *Set Theory*, 3rd ed.
 (ISBN:3-540-44085-2).
 In particular, Kunen says little about large cardinals and Kanamori will be the primary reference for Part 1.

 I will strive to regularly post lecture notes, in addition to what can be found in the texts.